telekom-mms/sectpmctl/README.md

 # 5. Install the bootloader
 sudo sectpmctl boot install

+# TODO: Describe how to reinstall or rebuild all installed or build DKMS kernel
+# modules to have them resigned.

 # After this reboot your current LUKS password is still required
 sudo reboot